jupyterhub/the-littlest-jupyterhub/docs/howto/admin/resource-estimation.rst

 Maximum memory allowed per user
 -------------------------------

-Depending on what kinda work your users are doing, they will use different amounts of memory.
+Depending on what kind of work your users are doing, they will use different amounts of memory.
 The easiest way to determine this is to run through a typical user workflow yourself, and measure how much memory is used.
 You can use :ref:`howto/admin/nbresuse` to determine how much memory your user is using.